dkarnikis/gbc_sgx/README.md

-# gbc_sgx
-GBC emulator running on Intel SGX
+## GBC emulator running into Intel SGX

+## gbc emulator can be found @ https://github.com/koenk/gbc/

+# sound not working for the moment